FredHutch/pw-gene-set-enrichment/README.md

 ## Input Data

-The input data for this workflow must consist of two files, a counts file and a GMT geneset reference file.
+The input data for this workflow must consist of two files, an input csv file and a GMT geneset reference file.

-The counts file contains the
+The input CSV file contains the

-### Counts Table Format
+### Input CSV Format

-The counts table must be formatted as a CSV, with the file extension '.csv[.gz]', as appropriate.
+The input csv must be formatted as a CSV, with the file extension '.csv[.gz]', as appropriate.

-The counts table must have at least 2 columns: one for the gene ID, and a 'score' column showing relative expression levels for that gene (e.g. log2 fold change).
-There may be additional columns in the counts table, but they will be ignored in this analysis.
+The input csv must have at least 3 columns: one for the gene ID, a 'score' column showing relative expression levels for that gene (e.g. log2 fold change), and a p-value column.
+There may be additional columns in the csv, but they will be ignored in this analysis.

 ### Genesets File